interlay/interlay.github.io/docs/vault/overview.md

 <!-- tabs:end -->

-### Fee Distribution based on BTC Locked
+### Fee Distribution based on BTC Capacity

 The **Total Fee Pool** is the sum of the **Bridge Fees** and the **Block Rewards** for every block.

-From this fee pool, `100%` is distributed among all active Vaults based on the Vault's **BTC in custody** ( = issued IBTC/KBTC) in proportion to the total locked BTC (= issued IBTC/KBTC) across all Vaults
+From this fee pool, `100%` is distributed among all active Vaults based on the Vault's **BTC Capacity** ( = maximum BTC a Vault can safekeep under the secure collateral thresholds) in proportion to the total BTC Capacity (= maximum BTC all Vaults can safekeep under the secure collateral thresholds) across all Vaults.

+Each Vault's capacity is calculated as the collateral provided by that Vault (converted to BTC) and divided either by the individual secure collateral threshold (Vaults can set higher thresholds than the global threshold) or the global secure threshold:

+`Vault Capacity = Collateral / max(Individual Vault Threshold, Secure Collateral Threshold)`

+The total capacity is then the sum of the capacity of all Vaults `n`.

+`Total Vault Capacity = Vault Capacity_0 + Vault Capacity_1 + ...
+Vault Capacity_n`

-Specifically, each Vault's share of the received IBTC/KBTC and INTR/KINT is calculated according to the following formula:
+Each Vault's share of the received IBTC/KBTC and INTR/KINT is calculated according to the following formula:

-`Vault Revenue = Total Fee Pool * (Vault Locked BTC / Total Locked BTC)`
+`Vault Revenue = Total Fee Pool * (Vault Capacity / Total Vault Capacity)`

-?> Example: Assume that there are 200 BTC locked in total at the moment.
-Vault Alice has 20 BTC locked.
-The brige fees (issue and redeem) for the current block are 1 iBTC and the block rewards are 20 INTR.
-Vault Alice receives 20/200 = 0.1 of the total fees distributed which accounts to 0.1 iBTC and 2 INTR in that block.
+?> Example: Assume that it would be possible to lock 400 BTC in total at the moment.
+It does not matter how many BTC are already locked in the capacity based calculation.
+If 20 or 300 BTC of the 400 BTC are currently locked does not play a role.
+Next, say Vault Alice has overall capacity to safeguard 40 BTC (does not matter how many BTC are already locked with her).
+The bridge fees (issue and redeem) for the current block are 1 iBTC and the block rewards are 20 INTR.
+Vault Alice receives 40/400 = 0.1 of the total fees distributed which accounts to 0.1 iBTC and 2 INTR in that block.

 ## Collateral